joshtynjala/actionscript-3.0-developers-guide/user-interaction/accelerometer-input.md

 register for `update` events it dispatches.
 The `update` event is an Accelerometer event object.
 The event has four properties, and each are numbers:

-- `accelerationX` —Acceleration along the x-axis, measured in g’s.
+- `accelerationX` —Acceleration along the x-axis, measured in g's.
 The x-axis runs from the left to the right of the device when it is in the upright position.
 (The device is upright when the top of the device is facing up.)
 The acceleration is positive if the device moves toward the right.

-- `accelerationY` —Acceleration along the y-axis, measured in g’s.
+- `accelerationY` —Acceleration along the y-axis, measured in g's.
 The y-axis runs from the bottom to the top of the device when it is in the upright position.
 (The device is upright when the top of the device is facing up.)
 The acceleration is positive if the device moves up relative to this axis.

-- `accelerationZ` —Acceleration along the z-axis, measured in g’s.
+- `accelerationZ` —Acceleration along the z-axis, measured in g's.
 The Z axis runs perpendicular to the face of the device.
 The acceleration is positive if you move the device so that the face of the device points up.
 The acceleration is negative if the face of the device points towards the ground.